After combined decades of experience in real estate, the home buying process has become a part of who we are. Today, we want to share our experience.

 Keep in mind that this date cannot be changed without agreement from all parties.

-The title company is chosen by the buyer in VA, so you have your choice.
+The title company is chosen by the buyer in Virginia, so you have your choice.
 They do a title search and prepare all of the documents for closing.

 Homeowner or Condo Associations

 In Virginia, the seller will order and provide for you an association “resale disclosure packet” and other financial/bylaw information about the association.

 You will have 3 days after delivery to review and void the contract if needed.

 This section of the contract spell out your rights with these documents.
 Most properties have either a HOA or a Condo association.

 Some have both, such as the condos in Penderbrook in Fairfax, VA.